 While you are travelling in Australia, we are unable to cover any domestic medical expenses.
 As a travel insurer, we can't take the place of health insurance.
 There is legislation in place to prevent this.
 If you are an Australian permanent resident or citizen, you will likely have access to Medicare or your private health insurance.

-If you are travelling however, and want to extend your policy, in most cases this will be possible.
+If you are currently travelling and wish to extend your policy, this will be possible in most cases.
 You can visit our Policy Manager to start the process.